Pocket money, working hours and contract for au pairs in the Netherlands

 The au pair and host family should clarify their expectations for the au pair stay in advance and sign an au pair contract that includes the important conditions of the stay such as duties and working hours.

-A basic contract is provided by the official agency arranging the placement.
+A basic contract is provided by the official agency that arranges the placement and is required under Dutch law.
 Our Dutch partner Au Pair International serves as an official sponsor for registering au pair stays with the IND.
+Au Pair International assists their clients in drawing up a time schedule for the au pair that is in compliance with Dutch legislation.

 Contract termination

 The au pair contract can be terminated before it expires if, for example, the au pair and host family do not get along.
-In this case, a 14-day notice period applies.
+In this case, a 28-day notice period applies.
 This allows both the au pair and the host family to find a replacement and organise the return trip.
-However, on serious grounds the au pair contract can also be terminated immediately without any period of notice. -
+On serious grounds, and with prior consent of the au pair agency, the au pair contract can also be terminated immediately without any period of notice.
+Extra costs for emergency housing for the au pair might be applicable.

 Length of stay